nourreeldin/Sawah_Capstone_Project/README.md

 # 🌍 Sawah - Travel Planner Web App

 Sawah is a modern travel planner web app designed to help users explore destinations, plan trips, and manage expenses all in one place.
-Built with Next.js, React, and Tailwind CSS, Sawah delivers a sleek UI with a responsive experience and smooth navigation.
+Built with vite, React, and Tailwind CSS, Sawah delivers a sleek UI with a responsive experience and smooth navigation.
 This project was developed as the capstone project for the ALX Front-End Development Program.

 ---

 ## 🚀 Features

 - ✈️ Destination Explorer
-- 📊 Expense Planner
-- 📩 Contact Section
 - 🧭 Simple & Stylish Navigation
 - 🎨 Custom Fonts (Poppins) & Colors
 - ⚡ Smooth transitions & animations